immunefi-team/Bounty_Boosts/Puffer Finance/29073 - [SC - Insight] excuteTransaction in timelock contract will una....md

 # "excuteTransaction()" in timelock contract will unable to fail if the target contract is non-existent

-Submitted on Wed Mar 06 2024 09:16:49 GMT-0400 (Atlantic Standard Time) by @Kenzo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 6th 2024 at 15:16:49 UTC by @Kenzo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29073